HomeArticle

 But it's too early to talk about returns.

 Ma Huateng said, "Tencent initially focused on communication and social networking.
 In 2000, we decided to enter the content field, so we started to build portals and develop games.
 It took us 20 years to grow from complete outsiders to experts in the content field.
-At that time, our shareholders questioned how we, a communication company, could do games.
-But we gradually filled in the missing parts in our genes, introduced talents, cultivated our own capabilities, and gradually completed the evolution into the content field.
+At that time, our shareholders questioned how we, a communication company, could develop games.
+But we gradually filled in the missing parts in our genes, introduced talents, developed our own capabilities, and gradually completed the evolution into the content field.
 We not only became experts but also found our own unique path."

 • AI + Advertising - The Most Immediate Efficiency Improvement